Key takeaways

 Is Zepbound covered by Medicare?

 In general, Medicare does not cover weight loss drugs or medications prescribed to treat obesity and overweight.
 In some cases, certain Medigap and Medicare Advantage plans may provide coverage.
-Contact Medicare to see if Zepbound is covered by your plan.
+Contact Medicare to see if Zepbound is covered by your specific plan.

 Is Zepbound covered by Medicaid?